Our 2021 Metro Detroit Youth Arts Competition

 How to enter

 We encourage creativity and the celebration of Detroit.
 We also know that Detroit is home to plenty of aspiring artists and poets, and we want to engage, encourage and recognize many of them.
-And yes, we will give awards in cash and gifts donated by local businesses. in two age categories – children ages zero to 11 and youth ages 12 to 21.
-Age is as of Aug.
-11, 2020, the final day of the competition.
+And yes, we will give awards in cash and gifts donated by some amazing and generous local businesses.

-We will share winning art and artists starting the week of Aug.
-24.
+We will share winning art and artists starting in mid- July.

 Winners in any category will receive a cash award and other prizes donated by local businesses.
 One piece will be chosen to be featured and printed on a future Mint greeting card.